 traits that make us mammals, but they are also intelligent, long-lived, incredibly social, and care for their young for their entire lives.
 Perhaps it’s these subtle, shared traits that draw us so much to orcas, and have made them icons of marine biodiversity and protecting the ocean.

-On the northwest coast of America, resident orcas in particular face serious problems in the declining stocks of Chinook salmon, their fatty and high-energy food of choice.
+The Southern Residents are a specific population of the Resident ecotype of orcas.
+At least three ecotypes live off the West Coast of the U.S. and Canada, divided by their different lifestyles – each has specific prey types, appearances, behavior, foraging techniques, communication, and culture.
+While they may inhabit or visit the same areas, these orcas do not often interact and apparently do not interbreed, making each group unique and genetically distinct.
+(Learn more about the different ecotypes of orcas).
+Orcas in the Pacific Ocean face many of the same threats as orcas in other parts of the world – habitat degradation and marine pollution, overfishing and bycatch, climate change, ship strikes and harassment, and acoustic disturbance.
+Resident orcas in particular face serious problems in the declining stocks of Chinook salmon, their fatty and high-energy food of choice.
 Lack of available prey means that more time and effort is put into finding food, and less into reproducing, resting, or caring for young – things important to grow and sustain a population.
-For the Southern Residents, whose population was severely impacted by the live-capture industry in the 60’s and 70’s, food is a key aspect of their recovery and future survival.
+For the Southern Residents, whose population was severely reduced by the live-capture industry in the 60s and 70s, food is a key aspect of their recovery and future survival.

 Make a difference